Varsshaaaaa/Box_Office_Revenue_Prediction/README.md

 - Feature scaling and transformation improve model accuracy.
 - Advanced regression models like XGBoost perform better than simple linear regression.

-This README provides a structured explanation for HR discussions and technical presentations.